x123/kdy-iss/docs/index.md

 on mobile, and the navigation links at the bottom of the page in the footer to get around.

+# Important Information on the 2026 Season

+Please check [2026 Sailing Season](seasons/2026.md) for important information on the 2026 sailing season.

 # Contributing

 Contributions to these documents are welcome and entirely volunteer-driven.